mikeza/mlneuro/docs/guide.rst

 Data splitting
 ^^^^^^^^^^^^^^

 If an estimator is trained with the same data it is tested with, it should easily produce the matching values of y (depending on the model behind the estimator this will vary).
 However, the goal is typically to produce an estimator that *generalizes* and does not *over-fit* the data.
-Consequently, the data is split into non-overlapping training and test sets. sklearn provides the function ``train_test_split`` for this purpose and mlneuro provides a multisignal version :func:`~mlneuro.multisignal.train_test_split_multisignal` for list-formed data.
+Consequently, the data is split into non-overlapping training and test sets. sklearn provides the function :func:`~sklearn.model_selection.train_test_split` for this purpose and mlneuro provides a multisignal version :func:`~mlneuro.multisignal.train_test_split_multisignal` for list-formed data.
 For predicting over the whole range of the data but avoiding the tautology of overlapping training and test sets see crossvalidation_.
 The following examples will be for single signal data

 >>> from sklearn.model_selection import train_test_split
 >>>